 Common Name: Leatherwood

-Cyrilla racemiflora is a Deciduous Shrub up to 1.20 metres tall.
+Cyrilla racemiflora is a deciduous shrub that can grow up to 1.20 metres tall.

 Southern North America - Virginia to Florida and Texas.